 5th Degree Senior Black Sash

-As a kid I suffered from chronic asthma which prevented me from pursuing organized sports like basketball and football.
-Regular hospital visits and the daily use of medications were prominent features of my childhood years.
+As a child, I suffered from chronic asthma, which prevented me from pursuing organized sports such as basketball and football.
+Regular hospital visits and the daily use of medications were prominent features of my childhood.
 As I got older, my asthmatic condition improved, but I was on various medications well into my teenage years.
 Not long after, at the age of 20, I was diagnosed with lymphoma, the recovery of which lasted over a year and left me 40 pounds lighter.

 Having gone through these health challenges, I was determined to regain my strength and be as healthy and successful as possible.
 And that was the beginning of my journey with White Dragon Martial Arts.
 I started my training at White Dragon La Mesa, while attending college.
 My days were packed with classroom studies and my evenings were filled with kung fu, tai chi, and combative art classes.